 Looking for a simple, yet great way to make smoked brisket?
 Try my method How to Make Barbecue Brisket.

-Need an Injector for the Best Brisket Injection Marinade Recipe?
+Need an Injector for this Brisket Injection Marinade Recipe?

 Ofargo Marinade Injector